Measles outbreak grows in northwest US, 30 cases reported

-PORTLAND, Ore. — The number of confirmed measles cases near Portland grew from 25 to 30 on Friday, with nine additional cases suspected — an outbreak boosted by lower-than-normal vaccination rates in what’s been identified as an anti-vaccination U.S. “hot spot.”
+VANCOUVER, Wash. — The number of confirmed measles cases near Portland grew to 30 on Friday — an outbreak boosted by lower-than-normal vaccination rates in what has been called an anti-vaccination U.S. “hot spot.”

 Public health officials in southwest Washington, just across the Columbia River from Portland, Oregon, said people may have been exposed to the dangerous disease at more than three dozen locations , including Portland International Airport, a Portland Trail Blazers game, an Amazon Locker location and stores such as Costco and Ikea.

-Twenty-six of the confirmed patients had not been vaccinated against measles and the vaccination status of four others who were infected is unknown.
-One person has been hospitalized.
+Twenty-six of the confirmed patients had not been vaccinated against measles, and the vaccination status of four others who were infected is unknown.
+One child has been hospitalized.
+Authorities say nine additional cases are suspected.

-Washington Gov. Jay Inslee, a Democrat, declared a statewide public health emergency for his state on Friday and authorities in neighboring Oregon and Idaho have issued warnings to residents.
+Washington Gov. Jay Inslee, a Democrat, declared a statewide public health emergency for his state on Friday.
+Authorities in neighboring Oregon and Idaho have issued warnings.

 Inslee said the number of cases “creates an extreme public health risk that may quickly spread to other counties.”